 - the Laity (86 non-clerical representatives)

 The majority of the clergy and lay representatives are elected at a diocesan level.
-If you are interested in standing for election, click here to see some information on eligibility for election.
+If you are interested in standing for election, please visit information on eligibility for election.

 The overall size of the Governing Body is 143 members.